Wandering Son: Plot

 At the start of Wandering Son, Shuichi Nitori is a student in the fifth grade who transfers into a new school.
-She quickly becomes friends with another student: the tall, boyish Yoshino Takatsuki.
+He quickly becomes friends with another student: the tall, boyish Yoshino Takatsuki.
 Yoshino soon learns of Shuichi's desire to be a girl.
-In a show of friendship, he confesses a similar desire to be a boy.
+In a show of friendship, she confesses a similar desire to be a boy.
 Shuichi also becomes friends with Saori Chiba and Kanako Sasa, two other girls in the class.
 Saori instantly takes a liking to Shuichi and continuously encourages her to wear feminine clothes.

-After Shuichi, Yoshino, and their friends enter sixth grade, Shuichi meets Makoto Ariga, another student their age from another class who is also a closeted transgender girl.
-Shuichi and Yoshino become friends with an adult named Yuki, who is a trans woman living with a cis man named Shiina.
+After Shuichi, Yoshino, and their friends enter sixth grade, Shuichi meets Makoto Ariga, another student their age from another class who also wants to be a girl.
+Shuichi and Yoshino become friends with an adult named Yuki, who is a trans woman living with a man named Shiina.
 Shuichi's older sister Maho becomes a model and eventually becomes friends with Maiko, a teen model whom she idolizes, and two other teen models: Tamaki Satō and Anna Suehiro.
 Maho gets a boyfriend, Riku Seya, and Shuichi confesses a crush on Yoshino, but Yoshino cannot reciprocate Shuichi's feelings.
 After Saori learns of this, she confesses she likes Shuichi, but Shuichi too cannot return her feelings.
 This results in a falling-out between Shuichi's friends as they prepare to enter junior high school.